jbakse/site_builder/content/random/plan.md

 ## Week 3, Random Values {plain}

 ### Materials
-Dice, Dice Charts, Team Generator
+Six- and Twelve-sided Dice, Dice Worksheet, LCG Worksheet

 ### Learning Objectives
 - Use the `random()` function
 - Map and bias random values
 - Select and implement appropriate strategies for randomization
-- Identify what random bias looks like
+- Identify what random biases looks like
-- Understand of pseudorandom values
+- Understand pseudorandom values
 - Technical: Introduction the p5.js library
 - Technical: Introduction to Git and Github